-The Community Air Protection Funds are part of California Climate Investments, a statewide program that puts billions of Cap-and-Trade dollars to work reducing GHG emissions, strengthening the economy, and improving public health and the environment – particularly in disadvantaged communities.
+The Community Air Protection Incentives are part of California Climate Investments, a statewide program that puts billions of Cap-and-Trade dollars to work reducing GHG emissions, strengthening the economy, and improving public health and the environment – particularly in disadvantaged communities.

 How can the community provide input?

 Community members can provide input to Jason Mandly, Senior Air Quality Planner by email at firstname.lastname@example.org, or by phone at 530-332-9400 Extension 108.

 In addition to the funding opportunity mentioned above, current and future funds may become available for projects that meet the goals of AB 617 including, but not limited to: public outreach, air monitoring, and air quality improvement projects.

 In March 2019, the District’s Governing Board approved an electric school bus replacement project with the Thermalito Union Elementary School District.

 In April 2020, the District concluded a Request for Proposals for incentive projects that would meet the goals of the Community Air Protection Program.
 Projects were approved at the May 28, 2020 Regular Meeting of the District’s Governing Board.
 The following projects are being funded:

 |Name of Applicant||Project Type||Priority Population Type||Project Location or Address||CAP Funds Requested for Projects|